Kazoku: Succession and numbers

 Under the Peerage Act of 7 July 1884, pushed through by Home Minister and future first Prime Minister Itō Hirobumi after visiting Europe, the Meiji government expanded the hereditary peerage with the award of kazoku status to persons regarded as having performed distinguished public services to the nation.
 The government also divided the kazoku into five ranks explicitly based on the British peerage, but with titles deriving from the ancient Chinese nobility.

 Usually, though not always, titles and hereditary financial stipends passed according to primogeniture.
 Unlike in European peerage systems, but following traditional Japanese custom, illegitimate sons could succeed to titles and estates.
 To prevent their lineages from dying out, heads of kazoku houses could (and frequently did) adopt sons from collateral branches of their own houses, whether in the male or female lines of descent, and from other kazoku houses whether related or not.

 Unlike European custom, the adopted heir of a peer could succeed to a title ahead of a more senior heir in terms of primogeniture.
 A 1904 amendment to the 1889 Imperial Household Law allowed minor princes (ō) of the imperial family to renounce their imperial status and become peers (in their own right) or heirs to childless peers.

 Initially there were 11 non-imperial princes, 24 marquesses, 76 counts, 324 viscounts and 74 barons, for a total of 509 peers.
 By 1928, through promotions and new creations, there were a total of 954 peers: 18 non-imperial princes, 40 marquesses, 108 counts, 379 viscounts and 409 barons.
 The kazoku reached a peak of 1016 families in 1944.

 The 1947 Constitution of Japan abolished the kazoku and ended the use of all titles of nobility or rank outside the immediate Imperial Family.
 Since the end of the war, many descendants of the kazoku families continue to occupy prominent roles in Japanese society and industry.

 The (華族会館, Kazoku Kaikan), or Peers' Club, was the association of the high nobility.
 It had its headquarters in the Rokumeikan building.
-After 1947 it was renamed the (霞会館, Kasumi Kaikan) and is located in the Kasumigaseki Building in Kasumigaseki.
+After 1947 it was renamed the (霞会館, Kasumi Kaikan), and is now located in the Kasumigaseki Building in Kasumigaseki.